Choose Your Own Menu

 and MORE… (Extra options)

-PAPAS CON CHORIZO: This dish combines ingredients originally from Spain such as chorizo (sausage), caramelized onion and potatoes.
+PAPAS CON CHORIZO: This dish combines ingredients originally from Spain, such as chorizo (sausage), caramelized onion, and potatoes.
 Served in tacos.

-CALABACITAS A LA MEXICANA: Prepared with tomato, onion, zucchini, cilantro and chile serrano with a very Mexican touch.
+CALABACITAS A LA MEXICANA: Prepared with tomato, onion, zucchini, cilantro, and chile serrano with a very Mexican touch.

-TINGA DE POLLO: Cooked chicken breast shredded and fried with tomatoes, onion, garlic and chile chipotle, seasoned with thyme, bay leaf and marjoram.
+TINGA DE POLLO: Cooked chicken breast shredded and fried with tomatoes, onion, garlic, and chile chipotle, seasoned with thyme, bay leaf, and marjoram.
 Chicken can be substituted with beef or pork.

-CARNE DE FLOJAS: Pork meat cooked with green tomatillo, chile pasilla and chile ancho.
-In the past, this mixture needed to be boiled with “pulque”, a prehispanic alcoholic drink coming form the “maguey” cactus.
-This “pulque” is not easy to find any more so it is substituted with beer.
+CARNE DE FLOJAS: Pork meat that is brown in its own fat and then cooked with green tomatillo, chile pasilla and chile ancho, onion, garlic, and beer.
+(In the past, this mixture needed to be boiled with “pulque”, a pre-Hispanic alcoholic drink coming from the “maguey” cactus.
+This “pulque” is not easy to find anymore, so it is substituted with beer.)